pni-lab/connattractor/docs/02-methods.md

 ### Functional connectome

 Regional timeseries were ordered into large-scale functional modules (defined by the 7-parcel level of the BASC atlas) for visualization purposes.
-Next, in all datasets, we estimated study-level mean connectivity matrices by regularized partial correlation, via the Graphical Lasso algorithm that estimates a sparse precision matrix by solving a Lasso problem and an L1 penalty for sparsity, as implemented in nilearn {cite:p}`abraham2014machine`.
+Next, in all datasets, we estimated study-level mean connectivity matrices by regularized partial correlation, via the Graphical Lasso algorithm that estimates a sparse precision matrix by solving a Lasso problem and an L1 penalty for sparsity {cite:p}`varoquaux2010detection`, as implemented in nilearn {cite:p}`abraham2014machine`.
 Diagonal elements of the matrices were set to zero.

 ### Connectome-based Hopfield networks